Asian shares fall after weak earnings pull Wall St lower

 The Federal Reserve has been raising interest rates to temper high prices.
 Those increases are meant to make borrowing more difficult and slow economic growth in an effort to tame inflation, but the strategy risks stalling the already slowing U.S. economy.

-Homebuilders and other housing industry-related companies fell Wednesday following a report showing that construction on new homes declined more than expected in September.
-Homebuilder Lennar fell 6% and home-improvement retailer Lowe's slid 4.8%.
+Homebuilder Lennar fell 6% and home-improvement retailer Lowe's slid 4.8% following a report showing that construction on new homes declined more than expected in September.

 U.S. crude oil prices rose 3.3%, giving a boost to energy stocks.
 Exxon Mobil rose 3%.
 The White House plans to announce another release of oil from the U.S. strategic reserve.

-Early Thursday, U.S. benchmark crude was up 53 cents at $86.08 per barrel in electronic trading on the New York Mercantile Exchange.
+Early Thursday, U.S. benchmark crude was up $1.07 at $85.59 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international pricing standard, shed 12 cents to $92.29 per barrel.
+Brent crude, the international pricing standard, climbed 74 cents to $93.15 per barrel.

 Investors have been focusing on the latest round of corporate earnings this week, watching for clues about how companies are dealing with the hottest inflation in four decades and how they intend to operate through the rest of the year and into 2023.

 Household goods giant Procter & Gamble rose 0.9% after also reporting strong financial results.
-It joined a growing list of companies, including Hasbro and Johnson & Johnson, warning investors about a strong U.S. dollar cutting into revenue.
-A strong dollar decreases the value of overseas sales after converting the currency.
-The U.S. currency is now worth more than a euro for the first time in 20 years.
+It is among a growing list of companies, including Hasbro and Johnson & Johnson, warning investors about a strong U.S. dollar cutting into revenue.